 What if I am trying to connect to the Residential Hall Wired connections but my device doesn’t have a browser to login to the network?

 - The wired connections in the Residential Halls are setup so that you may simply plug in your device and use the network.
-However, it may be necessary to contact the OIT Help Desk to request that the jack be activated should it not work.
+However, it may be necessary to contact the OIT Technology Assistance Group to request that the jack be activated should it not work.
 For instructions on how to login to the wired network in the Residential Halls please see http://www.indstate.edu/oit/students/wired-access.php.

 - The wired connections in all Academic and Administrative builds are restricted to only registered devices.
-Faculty and Employees can request a network jack to activated and have an IP address assigned to their device by contacting the OIT Help Desk at x2910.
+Faculty and Employees can request a network jack to activated and have an IP address assigned to their device by contacting the OIT Technology Assistance Group at x2910.

 Why does my device seems to have trouble staying connected when I walk between buildings?

 With that said it has been observed that some devices deal with this transition from one network to another or lose of signal better than others.
 Patience is a key factor with devices, they should correct themselves quickly or in worse case situations you may need to turn off your wireless in your device and turn it back on to correct the problem.
-If you encounter this a lot check for updates from your provider / device manufacturer, sometimes new updates will resolve these issues.
+If you encounter this frequently, check for updates from your provider/device manufacturer.
+Sometimes new updates will resolve these issues.